sonydevworld/spresense/sdk/configs/examples/lte_azureiot/README.txt

-This configuration contains required options to lte_azureiot example.
+This configuration contains required options to use lte_azureiot example.

+[Source path]
+examples/lte_azureiot